7 Tips for SEO Content Writing

 Think about your audience again - they're human beings, right?
 It's important to not think too much about the search engine when writing your content - at the end of the day, you're still writing it for people to read.
-Which means, if you keyword stuff and your content becomes unintelligible, it can be off putting to your audience.
+This means, if you keyword stuff and your content becomes unintelligible, it can be off-putting to your audience.

 If you're focusing on a particular topic, it's more than likely you can entwine your keywords throughout in a way that allows the content to flow and sound natural.

 Additionally, search engine crawlers are smart enough now to pick up on keyword stuffing and you could find your website blacklisted for engaging in frowned upon, blacklist-able SEO techniques.